Published in Human Resources Terms by MBA Skool Team

 A line manager is an employee who directly manages other employees of the organization and is accountable for the administrative management work and its functional management which directly contributes to the output of the production plant.
 If we consider a corporate hierarchy, a line manager holds the authority in a vertical chain of command or over a particular product line.
+They can be team leads, supervisors or managers.

 Some of the individuals have manager in their designation or position but they don’t really manage any other employee, these managers are also not line managers.
 Responsibility for the risk management is often in hands of the line managers.
 The line managers are also increasingly being assigned the human resource obligations.
 The line managers are supposed to report to the higher level of management on the well being and performance of the employees or the teams that are managed by them.